CMUAbstract/releases/Toolchains.md

 that the Clang is patched with the following patch.
 See documentation for ISR() usage in `libmsp/src/include/libmsp/periph.h`.

 Despite both GCC and Clang using the same linker script, for Clang, we need to manually create a symbol and allocate it in the per-vector section (named with a name that matches the names that the linker script expects).
-Note that Clang (at least v3.8 and earlier) creates `__isr_*` symbols automatically, but these are only interpreted by the deprecated MSPGCC compiler/linker, not by TI GCC for MSP.
+Note that Clang creates `__isr_*` symbols automatically, but these are only interpreted by the deprecated MSPGCC compiler/linker, not by TI GCC for MSP.
 See more on this below.

-Clang (v3.8 and earlier) creates `__isr_*` symbols for MSPGCC (see lib/CodeGen/TargetInfo.cpp MSP430TargetCodeGenInfo::SetTargetAttributes), these
-are not relevant for TI GCC, but they are not entirely harmless.
+Clang creates `__isr_*` symbols for MSPGCC (see lib/CodeGen/TargetInfo.cpp MSP430TargetCodeGenInfo::SetTargetAttributes), these are not relevant for TI GCC, but they are not entirely harmless.
 They cause a problem because Clang generates `__isr_N` where N is divided by 2 (because MSPGCC wants it that way, I guess).
 So, if we pass a vector number, the odd and even vector numbers will generate the same symbol and therefore linking will fail with a multiply-defined symbol error.
 As a workaround we pass the doubled value.

 There is one more problem that so far requires a patch to Clang: it rejects vector numbers that are odd or above 30.
 So, this problem with the above